Published 17:24 IST, November 7th 2024

 SIP, STP, or SWP: From regular investments to managing large sums, know how each strategy works and find the best fit for your financial journey.

 Mutual fund strategy: If you’re planning to invest in mutual funds, you’ve likely heard about SIP, or Systematic Investment Plans.
 SIPs are a reliable way to grow your wealth through small, regular investments.
-However, re are or lesser-known but equally effective strategies: STP (Systematic Transfer Plan) and SWP (Systematic Withdrawal Plan).
+However, there are other lesser-known but equally effective strategies: STP (Systematic Transfer Plan) and SWP (Systematic Withdrawal Plan).

 What is a Systematic Investment Plan (SIP)?